davidwhogg/SaveKepler/README.md

 history
 -------
 **2013 May:**
-Fergus (NYU) calls meeting at NYU to discuss "giving ideas" back to the *Kepler* team about how they might profitably operate in a two-wheel mode.
+Fergus (NYU) calls meeting at NYU to discuss giving ideas back to the *Kepler* team about how they might profitably operate in a two-wheel mode.

 **2013 August 02:**